maltezfaria/DataFlowTasks.jl/docs/src/index.md

 This creates (and schedules for execution) a `DataFlowTask` `d` which accesses `A` in `READWRITE` mode, and `B` in `READ` mode.
-The benefit of `DataFlowTask`s comes when you start to compose operations which may mutate the same data:
+The benefit of `DataFlowTasks` comes when you start to compose operations which may mutate the same data:

 ```@example simple-example